 2. Execute the campaign—use a service such as ActiveCampaign to automate the process.

 3. Assess performance – track metrics like open rate, click-through rate, and conversions

-From there, it’s just rinse and repeat!
-You get a sense of what works well and then you continue to do that.
+From there, it’s just rinsed and repeated!
+You get a sense of what works well, and then you continue to do that.

 You may be thinking that email marketing is slowly becoming outdated; after all, it is the oldest form of digital marketing!
 However, that couldn’t be further from the truth.
 Here are 4 reasons why you cannot neglect email marketing.

 You would think that emails aren’t as effective now as they were in the early days of the Internet.
 I’m talking about the time when people actually got more physical mail than emails!
 The email marketers of the late 90’s were taking advantage of an untapped source of potential customers.

 Fast-forward to the latter end of the 2010’s decade where the average person receives 88 emails a day.
 You might think it’s hard to compete for the consumers’ attention when their inbox is flooded.
 Also, consumers today are less naive / more wary when it comes to digital marketing practices.

 However, ecommerce conversion rates are highest on email when compared to other sources like search engines or social media.
 Couple that with the fact that there are 3.8 Billion people who had email in 2018, and you can see how powerful email marketing still is in 2019!

 2. Email marketing is about as targeted as marketing gets.

 The beauty of email marketing is this: the people are at least somewhat interested in your business, enough so that they’ve given you consent to add them to your mailing list.
 Quite typically you would use a lead magnet to draw these people in.
 This tends to be a “freebie” you give the consumer in exchange for their email address.
 For example, a personal trainer might use a printable version of their workout plan as a lead magnet.
 You give them your email, they email you the file!